DesignInTheBlack/Elevate/README.md

         "font-family": "FontFamilyToken",
         "line-height": "LineHeightToken",
         "letter-spacing": "LetterSpacingToken",
-        "text-align": "TextAlignToken",
+        "text-align": "TextAlignRule",
         "max-width": "MeasureToken",
         "font-weight": "FontWeightToken",
-        "text-transform": "TextTransformToken"
+        "text-transform": "TextTransformRule"
-    },
+    }

     //You can write text:red:bold or text:bold:red and the order doesn't matter.
 ```

 <br>

 However, if you have two CSS declarations that share a common token type, you might run into something called a token collision and get unexpected results.
 A token collision is when two tokens passed through a utility string try to match to the same CSS declaration.
-To avoid this, you must create a new rule in `elevate/rules` to define an intermediary token to allow the system to differentiate and then use that intermediary token in the property attribute map.
+To avoid this, you must create a new rule in `elevate/rules` to define an intermediary rule to allow the system to differentiate and then use that intermediary rule in the property attribute map as.
 That's the powerful affordance of rules in Elevate.

 **File:** `elevate/maps/propertyAttributeMap.ts`